deltachat/deltachat-pages/_posts/2020-05-06-may-features.md

 ![Delete Messages Automatically on iOS and Android.](../assets/blog/screenshots/2020-05-06-delta-chat-ios-autodelete.jpg)

-*You can automatically have your messages deleted to save space on your phone or protect yourself against device theft.*
+*You can automatically have your messages deleted to save space on your device or protect it against theft.*

 ## Try it out With the New Releases!